Edited 27th June 2021

-It was evident that I must take some course of action to rebuild my fractured mind.
+It was evident that I must take some course of action to rebuild my mental outlook.
 But which one?

-Some methods of ‘moving forward’, I noticed, seemed to stick people into a new type of mire.
-Specifically, giving into malice or hate appeared to have a side effect of the speaker not moving beyond their unfortunate circumstances.
-I decided that I would not take any path where negativity was prevalent.
+Some methods of moving forward, I noticed, seemed to stick people into a new type of mire.
+Specifically, giving into malice or hate appeared to have a side effect of the speaker remaining entangled with their unfortunate circumstances.
+I decided that I did not want to take any path where negativity was dominant.

-I had been working on my writing skills for some years past, and it was the best form of expression available to me.
-Noticing that no books existed on the fundamental philosophical statements of Scientology, I decided to write just such a work.
-I felt this would give me an opportunity to contribute something new to the conversation surrounding Scientology, while at the same time providing me with a means of ‘clearing my mind’ (a pun for anyone familiar with Scientology) of the distress it was going through.
+I had been working on my writing skills for some years past and it was the best form of expression available to me.
+Noticing that no books existed on the fundamental philosophical ideas of Scientology, I decided to write just such a work.
+I felt this would give me an opportunity to contribute something new to the conversation surrounding Scientology while at the same time providing me with a means of ‘clearing my mind’ (a pun for anyone familiar with Scientology) of the distress it was going through.

 Publishing a book

-As writing my book on Scientology was also an act of ‘self-help’—in which I had decided to shun malice—the result is a fairly benign work, even in places where it perhaps should not be.
-But this is also the difference between a private conversation over a drink with friends and a publicly published work: different forums work in different ways and produce different results.
-Sure, I have misgivings, but a public airing of such thoughts is undignified and unproductive.
+As writing my book on Scientology was also an act of self-help in which I had decided to shun malice, the result is a fairly benign work, even in places where it perhaps should not be.
+But this is also the difference between a private conversation over a drink with friends and a publicly self-published work: different forums work in different ways and produce different results.
+Sure, I have misgivings, but I felt a public airing of such thoughts would be unproductive.

-Neutrality also offers an additional benefit to the reader, who is not encouraged to think of the subject in any particular light—something which is missing in practically all discourse about Scientology.
+Neutrality does offer a seperate benefit to the reader, who is not encouraged to think of the subject in any particular light—something which is missing in most discourse on Scientology.
 I am pleased with my book and I stand by it, but I could not write it again: too much has changed in life and mind.
 The book remains a personal snapshot in time.